Previous Post: The Pictographs of Mazinaw Rock: Listening For Algonquian Echoes

 Along with the First Nations dugouts, canoes, and kayaks, the second floor devotes some space to the fur trade.
 Replicas of the canot du maitre and the canot du Nord are on display, as is a recreation of a Hudson Bay Company trading post counter.

 An hour and a half later we found ourselves back at the steps leading to the first floor.
-It had been quite the inspiring history lesson which had us marveling at both the ingenuity and toughness of those who came before us.
+It had been quite the inspiring history lesson that had us marveling at both the ingenuity and toughness of those who came before us.